Easy-Email-Pro/smart-mjml/README.md

 # Smart MJML

+The easiest way to edit MJML in React/Vue.

 Smart MJML is a library that provides TypeScript intelligence hints and checks, making editing MJML simpler.

 <img